-Carrying forward that history, this year’s turkey comes to the White House in the arms of National Turkey Federation Chairman John Reicks.
-John is the sixth person to represent Iowa at the event as NTF Chairman.
+Carrying forward that history, this year’s turkey comes to the White House in the arms of National Turkey Federation Chairman Jeff Sveen.
+Jeff is the first person to represent South Dakota at the event as NTF Chairman.
 He has the honor of presenting this symbol of Thanksgiving and reminder of the blessings of the nation’s bountiful harvest.
 Recent custom has the president “pardoning” the turkey he receives.

 However, escape from center plate in the president’s Thanksgiving dinner was not always the case.
-“Good Eating, Mr. President,” was the message carried by the live turkey to President Lyndon Johnson by Iowa’s Ray Thompson, the 1964 NTF chairman, and the first Iowan to make the NTF presentation.
+“Good Eating, Mr. President,” was the message carried by the live turkey to President Lyndon Johnson by Ray Thompson, the 1964 NTF chairman.
 There in the flower garden on what was also the Johnson’s 30th Wedding Anniversary, LBJ sized-up the turkey presumably headed to the White House kitchen for preparation.

 Those cherished traditions of liberty, peace and plenty are often reflected in the names of the National Thanksgiving Turkey.
 School children are among those submitting names for consideration at the White House.
 Names of the national bird and alternate through the years have included Liberty and Peace as well as Stars and Stripes, but also more playful pairings May and Flower, Biscuits and Gravy, and the duo Cobbler and Gobbler.
 There was also Katie and Zack, named by the NTF chairman that year for his two children.